rauhbein/cacheproofs/README.md

 (2) These proof obligations are broken by memory systems with a unified L2 cache from which the instruction cache can be filled and in which instruction fetches may be allocated, causing eviction of dirty data entries.
-To support such cases they need to be generalized along with the proofs of the lemmas that depend on them in the simple hardware model above.
+To support such cases the obligations need to be generalized along with the proofs of the lemmas that depend on them in the simple hardware model above.
 Instruction coherency needs to be extended as well, e.g., by demanding data coherency for the unified L2 cache.
 This work is ongoing.

 #### Interface Instantiation